ksu-cs-textbooks/cis301/content/5-chapter/5_4-multQuant.md

 ## Mixed quantifiers

 Now, we will turn to examples that mix universal and existential quantifiers.
 We will see below that quantifier order matters in this case, so it is safest to translate such statements using embedded quantifiiers.
-The embedded form can be tricky to write, so we will see a way to systematically translated any statement that needs multiple quantifiers into predicate logic (using Aristotlian form).
+The embedded form can be tricky to write, so we will see a way to systematically translate any statement that needs multiple quantifiers into predicate logic (using Aristotlian form).

 ### Systematic translation